 Description.
 The Number of PhD graduates is reported annually, but changes after every semester.
 It is simply the numerical count of those completing the requirements for, and being awarded, the PhD.

 Interpretation.
 PhD graduates play a large role in determining institutional reputation.
 Individuals going on to the faculty at other institutions or entering the corporate or public workplace all reflect on the institution they graduated from.
 With the PhD being a research intensive degree, the number of PhD recipients is also an indicator of the volume of research activities on a campus.
-The Carnegie Foundation, for example, has often used a threshold of 50 PhD recipients per year in at least 15 disciplines as a threshold in their university classification system.
-Michigan Tech has long had the requisite number of programs, but we have been graduating 40-50 PhD students per year since the 1980s.
+The Carnegie Foundation, for example, previously used a threshold of 50 PhD recipients per year in at least 15 disciplines as a threshold in their university classification system.
+Michigan Tech has long had the requisite number of programs, but we had been graduating 40-50 PhD students per year since the 1980s until the 2000s.